jippi/masto-guide/docs/guide/use-your-own-domain.md

         }

         if ($valid_mastodon = 0) {
-            # Mastodon account not in allowed list so return 404
+            # Mastodon account not in the allowed list, so return 404
             return 404;
         }
     }

-    #... other config
+    #... other configs
 ```

 ## Serverless